abigailsikora/Module3Group3/README.md

 -`presentation documents/`: Stores the document files used to explain this project.
 -`Group3 Presentation1.pdf` is the slides of the first presentation which is from the exploratory data analysis.
 -`Group3 Presentation2.pptx` is the slides for the second presentation which focuses on business advice.
+-`Group3Summary.pdf` is the 4-page executive-summary of our project.

 -`image/`: Contains images and plots that might be used in the analysis, presentation, or within the Shiny app.
 Each subfolder or image corresponds to different aspects or sections of the analysis.